artistCDMJ/Draw2Paint/README.md

 **Flip X/ Flip Y**

-These flip the canvas image on UV scaled to X or Y for checking composition - useful when uncertain if forms are aligned
+These flip the Canvas image on UV scaled to X or Y for checking composition - useful when uncertain if forms are aligned

 **Rotate Canvas**

-Rotates the canvas on the Z xis while still in Texture Paint Mode, and the icon to the right will reset rotation.
+Rotates the Canvas on the Z xis while still in Texture Paint Mode, and the icon to the right will reset rotation.
-TODO: need to set it to ONLY work on the object with suffix '_canvas'

 **Crop2Camera**